 top of page

-Lamarr had always loved inventions and tinkering with machines, so in her Hollywood home she set up a small studio, a place where she could explore ideas after a day on a film set.
+Meanwhile, the actress had always loved inventions and tinkering with machines, so in her Hollywood home she set up a small studio, a place where she could explore her own ideas after a day on a film set.
 Then in the early days of World War II, she learned about the problem of frequency jamming, how torpedoes could be detected and have their signals jammed, and she became determined to discover a solution.
-She partnered with composer George Antheil — among his most famous scores was for Nicholas Ray’s In a Lonely Place in 1950, with Humphrey Bogart and Gloria Grahame — and between the two of them, they developed the concept of frequency hopping, using a piano roll as the basis of the idea, which allowed the frequency to skip between signals and not be detected.
+She partnered with composer George Antheil — among his most famous scores was for Nicholas Ray’s In a Lonely Place in 1950, starring Humphrey Bogart and Gloria Grahame — and between the two of them, they developed the concept of frequency hopping.
+The pair hit upon using a piano roll as the basis of the idea, which allowed the frequency to skip between signals and not be detected.

 Part of the schematics for Lamarr and Antheil’s invention — note their names in the lower-right corner.